-The rolling loop is a challenging maneuver, as you, the pilot, need to utilize all control inputs while you perform it.
-This month, I show you how to perform a rolling loop that incorporates one integrated roll.
+Kick up your aerobatic performance with this Deceivingly-easy-looking maneuver, the Rolling Loop.
+A challenging maneuver, the pilot, needs to utilize all the control inputs while performing it smoothly.
 A basic loop can also be described as a 360-degree circle.
-When you perform a loop with one integrated roll, you need to match your cardinal points.
+When you perform a loop with one integrated roll, you need to match the quadrant points.
 For example, you must have 1/4 of the roll complete by the time you are at the 90-degree point of your loop (see diagram).
 You will then need to have 1/2 of the roll complete by the time you are at the 180-degree point of your loop.
 Similarly, 3/4 of the roll must be complete at the 270-degree point of your loop, and you will have fully completed the roll when you have completed the full 360-degree loop.

 LET’S TALK ABOUT THE “ROLLING LOOP”

 When performing a maneuver such as the rolling loop, you will notice a great demand for rudder authority (especially on the downward segment of the maneuver).
 With this being said, make sure that your model’s rudder servo has enough torque and that there is no rudder play of any sort (from gear slop, etc).
 Once you have catered to these needs, begin the maneuver.